Perelyn-sama/yul_by_example/book/src/4-yul-implementations/4-2-variable-storage-in-storage/4-2-3-bytes1-bytes16-bytes32.md

 Setting a `bytes[n]` variable in a function will right-pad it to 32 bytes.
 Whereas, directly assigning the variable in a Yul block or in storage will handle it normally by left padding it.

+To get a knowledge of which type of `bytes[n]` does what, refer to [this part of the book](../4-3-variable-storage-in-memory/4-3-3-bytes1-bytes16-bytes32.md#padding).

 ### bytes16
 ```solidity